DavidDock/cheers-to-beers/README.md

 ## User Experience

 ### Who is the Website for
-For people with an interest in beers and wish to interact with other like minded people through a socail media website.
+For people with an interest in beers and wish to interact with other like minded people through a social media website.
 It allows people to review their drinks and interact with other members by giving them a cheers, commenting their post or following them.
-It allows peolpe to share a drink with eachother even if they are not physically together.
+It allows people to share a drink with each other even if they are not physically together.

 ### Design
-The idea of this website is to take the user into a bar setting with a dark backround and neon colors to emulate bar signs.
+The idea of this website is to take the user into a bar setting with a dark background and neon colors to emulate bar signs.

 ### Colour Scheme
-The color scheme fits in with the overal design goals.
+The color scheme fits in with the overall design goals.
 With a dark overall feel with neon colors to match the atmosphere of a bar.
 To meet WCAG 2.0 criteria, the color scheme was then passed to [eightshapes.com](https://eightshapes.com/) to generate an accessibility table, only accessible text colors were then used to ensure easy reading.
-Prodominantly white text was used as this worked well with the design theme.
+Prominently white text was used as this worked well with the design theme.

 ![Color-grid](public/documentaion/images/contrast-grid.png)

 ### Typography
 The choice of Typography again follows the overall style.
-Reenie-Beanie from [Google Fonts](https://fonts.google.com/specimen/Reenie+Beanie) was used throughout to add some playfull style to the website.
+Reenie-Beanie from [Google Fonts](https://fonts.google.com/specimen/Reenie+Beanie) was used throughout to add some playful style to the website.

 ![Reenie-Beanie](public/documentaion/images/reenie-beanie.png)